thetatoken/theta-tool-ethereum-erc20-snapshot/README.md

-A tool to export the snapshot of an ERC20 token at the given height.
+A tool to export the snapshot of an ERC20 token at the target height.

 ### Setup